Overview

 Facilitator lock

-To ensure content doesn’t get moved around during your mural session, you can use Facilitator lock, which ensure that content objects stay in place and can only be unlocked by a facilitator.
+To ensure content doesn’t get moved around during your mural session, you can use Facilitator lock, which ensures that content objects stay in place and can only be unlocked by a facilitator.

 Facilitator lock in MURAL